caitreid/chroma/README.md

 ## Goals

-Chroma is a pattern-based puzzle largely inspired by the iOS game, I Love Hue.
-My goal was to create an aesthetically pleasing app with a javascript-generated 4-pointed gradient, adding a meditative atmosphere to relax and entertain the user.
-In its current form, it is a web-based experience designed for desktop.
+Chroma is a pattern-based puzzle game inspired by the iOS app, I Love Hue.
+My goal was to create an aesthetically pleasing web experience with a javascript-generated 4-pointed gradient, adding a meditative atmosphere to relax and entertain the user.
+In its current form, it is designed for desktop.

 ### User Stories